CrossOmics/Lotus/docs/installation.rst

 Installation
 =============

-This guide covers installing the Lotus package and the Interactive Lotus Embedding Projector.
+This guide covers installing the Lotus package.
+The Interactive Lotus Embedding Projector is completely optional and only needed if you want to use the web-based interactive visualization tool.

 Python Version Requirement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~